Chemicals

 RFP for Low-Emissions Ethylene

-GMA and RMI will launch a Request for Proposal (RFP) for low-emissions ethylene in Q1 2026.
-Ethylene is the backbone of most common plastics and the single largest contributor to petrochemical emissions.
-Following a successful Request for Information that closed in December 2025, this pilot procurement will enable chemical producers to offer Environmental Attribute Certificates (EACs) to corporate buyers seeking to address upstream Scope 3 emissions from petrochemical inputs.
-More details will be shared when the RFP is released.
+GMA and RMI have launched a Request for Proposal (RFP) for low-emissions ethylene—the backbone of most common plastics and the single largest contributor to petrochemical emissions.
+Building on supplier responses to a Request for Information that closed in December 2025, this pilot procurement connects chemical producers deploying decarbonization technologies with an assembled buyer group across consumer goods, packaging, apparel, and healthcare sectors.
+Through Environmental Attribute Certificates (EACs), participating companies can support low-carbon chemical production while claiming verified emissions reductions toward their Scope 3 targets.
+Find more information here.

 Chemicals production generates over 6% of global GHG emissions